Wabash Tunnel: Conversion to a roadway

-On November 6, 2013 the Federal Transit Administration lifted the car pool requirements to provide an alternate route for drivers, due to the two-year closure of outbound West Carson Street.
+On November 6, 2013, the Federal Transit Administration lifted the HOV requirements to provide an alternate route for drivers, due to the two-year closure of outbound West Carson Street.
+On February 24, 2017, PAT announced that the HOV restrictions had been waived permanently.

-On February 24, 2017 PAT announced that the HOV restrictions had been waived permanently.
+As of October 2025, PRT planned to close the tunnel to traffic unless it could find another agency that wanted to operate it, citing high operating expenses and low use (2,000 vehicles a day).

 Operators

 December 2006 nighttime photo of the north end of the tunnel.

 Originally built for the Wabash Railroad, the Pittsburgh and West Virginia Railroad acquired it along with most of the ex-Wabash-Railroad property in 1917.